Zyepher/Zyebot-Dota2-Arcana-Store/README.md

 # Zyebot-Dota2-Arcana-Store
-This is an application that simulates the process of buying Dota 2 Arcana (similar to any other items within Steam) from third-party services such as Bitskins where these services provide you with a virtual inventory within their service.
-Written in Scala with ScalaFX for graphical user-interface (GUI).
+An application that simulates an online store for purchasing Dota 2 Arcana from third-party services such as Bitskins where these services provide you with a virtual inventory within their service.
+Written in Scala with ScalaFX for graphical user interface (GUI).